HexShad0w/HexShad0w/README.md

 ## 🚀 Projects

 - **LOXS:** A multi-vulnerability scanner for web applications, detecting various vulnerabilities like SQL Injection and XSS.
+- **Hexa_VirusTotal:** A tool made to analyse the hash of a potential malicious code that compare with the VirusTotal's malware database using there API
 - **NetSifter:** is a robust and versatile networking tool designed for comprehensive web enumeration, scanning, and information gathering.
 - **Sh1dowQLI:** A Python-based SQL Injection Scanner.
 The tool supports Error-Based SQL Injection and Time-Based SQL Injection.
 - **Hexsqli:** A Python-based tool designed to help users understand how to create tools for detecting potential SQL Injection